 Posted on 28th April 2015

 There are pros and cons in choosing any flow meter but to us at Icenta, there are very clear advantages to the new age range of thermal mass flow meters over the traditional Variable Area (VA) meter, often referred to as Rotameters.
-In this post, we try to help you understand your flow meter’s capabilities by discussing the limitations of VA, the types of thermal mass flow meters, the principle of thermal mass, with a summary of advantages and disadvantages of both.
+In this post, we try to help you in understanding your flow meter’s capabilities by discussing the limitations of VA, the types of thermal mass flow meters, the principle of thermal mass, with a summary of advantages and disadvantages of both.

 This remains a good simple solution for some processes but it is important to be aware of the limitations of these units.